What's the Difference Between Finance and Accounting?

 Further Education in Finance and Accounting

 Many jobs in finance and accounting will require a minimum of a bachelor's degree.
-There are also many more advanced degrees and certifications you can earn over the course of your career if you wish to gain a more specialized or in-depth understanding of your field.
+However, you can also earn many advanced degrees and certifications throughout your career to gain a more specialized or in-depth understanding of your field.

 Explore more content like this article